3 Trails Perfect for Spring Hikes in the Hudson Valley

 Route Type: Loop

-This hike begins on the western tail of the Shawangunks with a steady incline toward Sam’s Point—the views of the jutted rock formations and rolling hills of Orange County are breathtaking.
-Then you’ll head northeast for three miles toward the spectacular Verkeerderkill waterfall.
-On the way back, venture down to the Ice Caves (reopening mid-spring) for a bit of exploring, they are very cool!
-Parking ($10, or free with an Empire Pass—details on following page) is at the base of Sam’s Point; reservations required on weekends.
+This hike begins on the western tail of the Shawangunks with a steady incline toward Sam’s Point.
+Along the way, views of the jutted rock formations and rolling hills of Orange County are breathtaking.
+Then, you’ll head northeast for three miles toward the spectacular Verkeerderkill waterfall.
+On the way back, venture down to the Ice Caves for a bit of very cool exploring!
+Parking ($10, or free with an Empire Pass) is at the base of Sam’s Point, and reservations required on weekends.

 Little Stony Point